sourcebroker/hugo-cms-theme/README.rst

 - **Content element based clickdummy pattern**

   Sometimes its hard to explain to external frontend developers what means to build clickdummy the "TYPO3 way" so with well-thought-out layouts and content elements (which share common classes for modification).
-This hugo based clickdummy reflects the logic behind TYPO3 layouts and reusable content elements.
+This Hugo based clickdummy reflects the logic behind TYPO3 layouts and reusable content elements.
 So even if you still want to implement frontend with TYPO3 this clickdummy can help you to prepare clickdummy that will be easily implemented into TYPO3.